rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 Wait a minute, didn't we already have a `guess`?
 We do, but Rust allows us
-to ‘shadow’ the previous `guess` with a new one.
+to *shadow* the previous `guess` with a new one.
 This is often used in this
 exact situation, where `guess` starts as a `String`, but we want to convert it
 to a `u32`.
 Shadowing lets us re-use the `guess` name rather than forcing us
 to come up with two unique names like `guess_str` and `guess` or something